bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:14:40

-Which is pretty much how this counterparty/Rare Pepe system worked, as far as I know.
+Which is pretty much how this Counterparty/Rare Pepe system worked, as far as I know.
 So basically, you would put on the blockchain, the hash of the image, probably.
-And then you would say, "Well, I'm now transferring this to this other person by just sending them coins essentially."
+And then you would say, "Well, I'm now transferring this to this other person by just sending them coins essentially".
 And then whoever has the private key of where you sent the card is now the new owner.
 And so you would have a piece of software that would read the blockchain and would see okay this card is now moved to this other person and it's moved again.